OmriLeshem1234/ultrafast-dti-tract-segmentation/README.md

-# Ultra-Fast Diffusion Tensor Tract Segmentation Using Minimal Gradient Directions
+# Ultra-Fast Diffusion Tensor Tract Segmentation with a Minimal Number of Gradient Directions

 This repository is associated with the manuscript:

-"Ultra-Fast Diffusion Tensor Tract Segmentation Using Minimal Number of Gradient Directions"
+"Ultra-Fast Diffusion Tensor Tract Segmentation with a Minimal Number of Gradient Directions"

 submitted to *Computerized Medical Imaging and Graphics (CMIG)*.